Iz0ne/epic_game_jam_24_GDScript/Exports/readme.txt

-Download both exe and pck files to run the game.
+Download either the .zip OR both .exe and .pck files to run the game.